 Below you will find a collection of resources to promote well-being, including supportive options for mental health and substance use:

 Join the National Council for Behavioral Health’s Behavioral Health Training Institute (BHTI) for Health Officials and the Association of State and Territorial Health Officials (ASTHO) on Thursday, September 10 from 3-4 p.m.
 ET for “Avoiding COVID-19 Burnout: Self-care and Resiliency for Public Health Leaders.”
-For more information and to register, visit: https://pages.thenationalcouncil.org/index.php/email/emailWebview
+Register in advance.

 Under the direction of NC DHHS, NC AHEC and CCNC will support practices to increase well-child checks and immunization rates.
 NC has experienced a decline of care in these categories since the start of the COVID-19 pandemic.
-For more information and to access hands on support, visit: https://www.communitycarenc.org/keeping-kids-well
+Read more information and access hands on support through CCNC and AHEC.

 NC DHHS is working towards a state-wide roll out for Medicaid Managed Care on July 1, 2021.
-To stay current with NC DHHS updates visit: https://medicaid.ncdhhs.gov/transformation
+Stay current with NC DHHS updates on the Medicaid Transformation homepage.

 The NCMS secured a $5 million grant from the NC General Assembly to distribute FREE PPE to independent practices in North Carolina.
-You can find more information and instructions here: https://www.ncmedsoc.org/personal-protective-equipment-ppe-purchasing/
+Visit NCMS for more information and instructions on how to access this free PPE.

 Carolina Complete Health is the only Medicaid plan in North Carolina led by doctors from the North Carolina Medical Society and the North Carolina Community Health Center Association.